sschepis/dogethereum-agents/README.md

 # Sysethereum Agents

 A set of agents:
-- Doge superblock submitter (DogeToEthClient.java): Sends doge superblocks.
+- Doge superblock submitter (DogeToEthClient.java): Sends sys superblocks.
 - Superblock challenger (SuperblockChainClient.java): Challenges invalid superblocks sent by rogue submitters.
 - Superblock defender  (SuperblockDefenderClient.java): Replies to challenges made by rogue challengers.
-- Doge tx submitter (DogeToEthClient.java): Sends doge lock and unlock txs so they are validated and relayed to DogeToken ERC20 contract.
+- Doge tx submitter (DogeToEthClient.java): Sends sys lock and unlock txs so they are validated and relayed to DogeToken ERC20 contract.
-- Operator agent (EthToDogeClient.java): Signs and broadcasts doge unlock txs
+- Operator agent (EthToDogeClient.java): Signs and broadcasts sys unlock txs
-- Oracle agent (PriceOracleClient.java): Informs the doge/eth price to DogeToken
+- Oracle agent (PriceOracleClient.java): Informs the sys/eth price to DogeToken

 If you are new to the Dogecoin <-> Ethereum bridge, please check the [docs](https://github.com/sysethereum/docs) repository first.